mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 We have made the robot look at a face!

+_Exercise ideas:_

-_Exercise idea:_ Can you make the robot to look at your right hand instead if the hand is visible?
+* Make the robot look at one of [your hands](https://vignette.wikia.nocookie.net/juveniles-roleplay/images/e/e9/Louis4.gif/revision/latest?cb=20130825225246) instead of your nose?
+* Make the robot smile ([`happy` expression](../screen)) when you are looking away from the camera?

 #### Taking a closer look at `runRobotProgram`